leeola/docs/contents/index.md

 ## Feature Exploration

 - [Apps Overview](guides/apps-overview/): The basics of Koding Apps usage
-- [Domain Management](guides/domain-management/): Managing which domain points to which VM.
-- [Groups Overview](guides/groups-overview/): What is a Koding Group?
 - [Publishing Koding Apps](guides/app-submission/): How to submit Koding Apps.
 - [Reinitializing your VM](guides/reinitializing-your-vm/): The magic reset everything button!